Vincent-bot901/Database-Project/readme.txt

 so we have sat port=5001 as standard.
 5000 works sometimes as well.
 ########################################
-To use the homepage, you can start by creating a game as a admin, start by signing in as admin using the username: admin, password:admin.
-Thereafter you can create a game!
-Now you can signout and register as a user.
+To use the homepage, begin by signing in as an admin using the username "admin" and password "admin".
+Once signed in, you can create a game.
+After creating the game, sign out and register as a user.
-As a user when you login you should be able to see the games that you just created as a admin.
-You can bet on the game, to finalise the results of the game, you will have to login as a admin again and the press on the outcome of the game!
-Then you should see that the users balanced has been updated based on the result!
+As a user, when you log in, you should be able to see the games you just created as an admin.
+You can then place bets on these games.
+To finalize the results, log back in as an admin and select the outcome of the game.
+You will then see that the user's balance has been updated based on the result.

 Please enjoy. a customer account needs to be made first of course, and no games are yet created, so admin needs to create games also.